gilt/kairos/README.md

 when frames begin, end, and tick.

-A KairosCollection object can roll up several frames, allowing them to be stopped, started, and modified simulatenously.
+A KairosCollection object can roll up several frames, allowing them to be stopped, started, and modified simultaneously.

 Kairos can be used for many purposes: a clock or countdown, a calendar, a job runner, or even part of a game engine.
 One of our use cases at Gilt is the